Azure/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

     * Access the jumpbox
     * In the `~/blackbelt-aks-hackfest/app/web` directory, add a file called "Dockerfile"
         * If you are in an SSH session, use vi as the editor
-        * In RDP, you can use Visual Studio Code

     * Add the following lines and save: